Streetcars in Washington, D.C.: Eckington and Soldiers' Home Railway

-The Eckington and Soldiers' Home Railway was the first to charter, on June 19, 1888, and started operation on October 17.
+The first of these new electric streetcar companies was the Eckington and Soldiers' Home Railway, chartered on June 19, 1888, and opened for operations on October 17.
 Its tracks started at 7th Street and New York Avenue NW, east of Mount Vernon Square, and traveled 2.5 miles to the Eckington Car Barn at 4th and T Streets NE via Boundary Street NE, Eckington Place NE, R Street NE, 3rd Street NE and T Street NE.

 Another line ran up 4th Street NE to Michigan Avenue NE.
 A one-week pass cost $1.25.
 In 1889, the line was extended along T Street NE, 2nd Street NE and V Street NE to Glenwood Cemetery, but the extension proved unprofitable and was closed in 1894.

-At the same time, an extension was built along Michigan Avenue NE to the B&O railroad tracks.
-In 1895, the company removed its overhead trolley lines in accordance with its charter and attempted to replace them with batteries.
+At the same time, the company built an extension was along Michigan Avenue NE to the Baltimore and Ohio Railroad's Metropolitan Branch line.
+In 1895, the E&S removed its overhead trolley lines in accordance with its charter and attempted to replace them with batteries.
 These proved too costly and the company replaced them with horses in the central city.

 In 1896, Congress directed the Eckington and Soldier's Home to try compressed air motors and to substitute underground electric power for all its horse and overhead trolley lines in the city.
 The compressed-air motors were a failure; three years later, the company would switch to standard underground electric power conduit.

 Rock Creek Railway

-The Rock Creek Railway, the second electric streetcar company incorporated in D.C., was incorporated in 1888 and started operations in 1890 on two blocks of Florida Avenue east of Connecticut Avenue.
-After completing a bridge over Rock Creek at Calvert Street on July 21, 1891, the line was extended through Adams Morgan and north on Connecticut Avenue to Chevy Chase Lake in Maryland.
+The second electric streetcar company was the Rock Creek Railway, the project of developers who sought to build streetcar suburbs in far Northwest D.C. and Maryland.
+It was incorporated in 1888 and started operations in 1890 on two blocks of the newly-renamed Florida Avenue east of Connecticut Avenue.
+After completing a bridge over Rock Creek at Calvert Street on July 21, 1891, the line was extended through Adams Morgan, then northward on a three-mile extension of Connecticut to Chevy Chase Lake in Maryland.
 In 1893, a line was added through Cardozo/Shaw to 7th Street NW.